Map of Awakening

 For our heart to become complete beyond the realization of its essence of pure me, it must be absorbed in the dimension of being and merge with the absolute.
 To actualize its divine nature, the heart must be rooted in the unmanifested.
 Only from the place of absence can our individual heart be unified with the divine dimension and realize the state of love.
 When merged with the absolute, the heart reaches the condition of pure rest, exalted repose in the heart of the beloved.

-The samadhi of the heart is a prerequisite for further surrender of consciousness, because the heart serves as a bridge of pure subjectivity between our consciousness and the source.
-Without going through the heart, consciousness cannot reach absence and remains locked in the dimension of presence.
+The samadhi of the heart is a prerequisite for further surrender of pure me of consciousness, because the heart serves as a bridge of pure subjectivity between our pure consciousness and the source.
+Without going through the heart, pure me of consciousness cannot reach absence and remains locked in the dimension of presence.
 The heart in the absolute state represents our foundation of love and being in the inner realm – the divine state.

 Absolute Consciousness – Samadhi of Pure Consciousness